 Thousands of cooks love it

-You know you've reached adulthood when you're reading pasta strainer reviews.
-The Snap N' Strain kitchen strainer, which comes in four colors and is made by Kitchen Gizmo, has more than 6,900 reviews.
+You know you've reached adulthood when you start reading pasta strainer reviews.
+The Snap N' Strain kitchen strainer, which comes in four colors and is completely BPA-free, has more than 13,500 ratings.
 In fact, it's the second bestselling strainer (and the first silicone one) on Amazon's list of bestsellers in food strainers.
-It's probably so popular because it's affordable — it starts at just $17 — and it's a quality product — hence the 4.5-star average rating.
+It's probably so popular because it's affordable — it's under $30 — and it's a quality product — hence the 4.5-star average rating.

 It fits on almost anything